sharktacos/OpenColorIO-configs/docs/VFXpulls.md

 ## Archival & Delivery

 After final color grading, the last stage in the filmmaking process is where the graded master is output to the targeted display types for distribution, and the [non-graded master](https://partnerhelp.netflixstudios.com/hc/en-us/articles/360049545294-Non-Graded-Archival-Master-NAM-Specifications-Best-Practices) is archived for future distribution.
-The details of this are beyond the scope of this article, but the basics of an ACES workflow are outlined in the diagram below.
+The details of this are beyond the scope of this article, but the basics are outlined in sample ACES workflow below.

  <p align="center">
 <img src="img/pipeline2.jpg">